Create a p2p filesystem

 Now the Hyperdrive can be inspected as though it were a Hyperbee, and log out some file metadata.

-cd bee-reader-app
+cd drive-bee-reader-app

-The bee-reader-app creates a Hyperbee instance using the Hypercore instance created with the copied public key.
+The drive-bee-reader-app creates a Hyperbee instance using the Hypercore instance created with the copied public key.
 Every time the Hyperbee is updated (an append event is emitted on the underlying Hypercore), all file metadata nodes will be logged out.

 Try adding or removing a few files from the writer's data directory, then pressing Enter in the writer's terminal to mirror the changes.